nvmPratyush/Custom-cursor/README.md

 Kursor.js is a very simple library to configure, when instantiating the global variable kursor as a parameter we pass the options to create the cursor (mouse)

 ### type
+The property that changes the cursor is type
 Change the theme of the kursor, as value is of type Number and at the moment there are only 5 types of cursors

 ```js